zevv/duc/doc/duc.md

   the file length, which is usually smaller then the actual disk usage.

 - `actual size`: this is the size as reported by `du` and `df`.
-The actual file size tells you how much disk is actually used by a file, and is alwasys a multiple of 512 bytes.
+The actual file size tells you how much disk is actually used by a file, and is always a multiple of 512 bytes.

 The default mode used by duc is to use the 'actual size'.
 Most duc commands to